 This course will look at how the church has wrestled with this conundrum through the Bible and through its history, seeking to uphold both its ideas about God and about humankind, while occasionally falling into error by denying either one or the other.
 We will be combining studies and discussions of themes with explorations of some of the key debates in the history of church – Augustine and Pelagius, Calvin and Arminius – to gain as rich an understanding as we can of these issues.

 This course will not seek to resolve all things to a neat simplicity, but will recognize important thinkers and themes that need to be borne in mind.
 Come with all your questions, with current ideas or with no idea at all.
 Above all, come to be challenged by views of the church that will change how you approach the concepts of God, the world and yourself.

 Program Date: February 25 - April 1, 2023

-Students will meet online Mondays and Wednesdays from 5:00PM - 6:15PM (Eastern Standard Time).
+Students will meet online on Saturdays from 3:00pm - 4:30pm (Eastern Standard Time).
 Class time will be a mix of synchronous and asynchronous learning.

 Dr. Matthew Knell has been teaching the history of Christian thought at the University of Notre Dame’s London campus for eight years, alongside teaching at the London School of Theology where he has been based for thirteen years.
 While a specialist in the medieval period, Matthew teaches on all the centuries of the church and seeks to draw strength from each Christian denomination.
 He has written the first two volumes of a series on Sin, Grace and Free Will, inspired by a course he has taught at Notre Dame, and also teaches and writes at a popular Christian level with books such as Defenders of the Faith.